 The term correlation has a statistical meaning that is similar to the commonly understood concept of correlation or association.
 Specifically it refers to a measure of the similarity between two (or more) paired datasets.
 Correlation does not imply causation although it may suggest a possible causal relationship (see further, the earlier discussion on Misinterpretation of statistics, and the Wikipedia discussion of this issue).
-The clearest example of this difference is the ongoing debate regarding climate change - the observed correlation between mean global temperature rise and carbon dioxide emissions may well indicate that the temperature rise is caused by the burning of fossil fuels, but there might be other factors that directly or indirectly account for the observed relationship.
+The clearest example of this difference is the ongoing debate regarding climate change — the observed correlation between mean global temperature rise and carbon dioxide emissions may well indicate that the temperature rise is caused by the burning of fossil fuels, but there might be many other factors that directly or indirectly account for all or part of the observed relationship.

-Two variables that are measured in pairs but for which no apparent correlation exists can be regarded as (probably) independent of one another.
+Two variables that are measured in pairs, but for which no apparent correlation exists, can be regarded as (probably) independent of one another.
 On the other hand, if some form of correlation is detected then their independence must be questioned and the possibility of a dependent relationship warrants examination.
 In this context we often talk about one variable in the pair being regarded as the independent variable and the other as the dependent variable.
 Again, this does not imply causality, but rather reflects the manner in which the pairwise variation (co-variation) is examined.
 For further discussion of graphing data pairs and the difficulties associated with interpretation and analysis of this type of data, see the topic Exploratory Data Analysis in this Handbook, including the discussions of Anscombe's Quartet and Scale dependency.